Empowered (comics): Other characters

-Publications
+Publishing history

-The following volumes either already have been or are scheduled to be released as Trade Paperbacks by Dark Horse:
+The following volumes have been released as Trade Paperbacks by Dark Horse:

 The first nine volumes have also been collected in hardcover editions:

 A comic book titled empowered Special: The Wench With a Million Sighs was released in 2009 and is the first empowered book in a traditional comic book format.
 These specials have continued, appearing sporadically.
 Starting with the second comic, the specials have included art by other artists, generally in color, though special #5 is entirely in black and white, with the guest artist's pages being inked rather than shot straight from the pencils as Adam Warren's are.